tgdwyer/tgdwyer.github.io/_chapters/functionaljavascript.md

 ### Learning Outcomes

 * Create programs in JavaScript in a functional style
+* Understand the definitions of [Function Purity and Referential Transparency](/functionaljavascript/function-purity-and-referential-transparency)
 * Explain the role of pure functional programming style in managing side effects
-* See how pure functions can be used to [model sophisticated computation](#computation-with-pure-functions)
+* See how pure functions can be used to [model sophisticated computation](/functionaljavascript/#computation-with-pure-functions)

 ## Introduction